webim/webim-client-sdk-ios/README.md

 Previous _Objective-C_ version (version numbers 2.x.x) can be reached from **version2** branch.

 ## Release notes

-* Disabled buttons in current chat bug fixed.
-* FatalErrorHandler bug fixed.
+* `The compiler is unable to type-check this expression in reasonable time` error on Xcode 14 fixed.

 ## Example